yonasBSD/blog/README.md

 ## Step 2

+Access https://github.com/YOURUSER/REPONAME/settings/pages and set the pages source to **Github Actions**

+## Step 3

 Then edit the `marmite.yaml` with your own information.
 (IMPORTANT! change the `url:..` field to match your own repo)

-## Step 3
+## Step 4

 Commit and see the Github Actions building a blog for you.